Grigory Sokolov: Influences

 Sokolov cited the following pianists as having inspired him in his years of studies:

 "Of those whom I heard on the stage I'd like to name first of all Emil Gilels.
 Judging by the records, it was Rachmaninoff, Sofronitsky, Glenn Gould, Solomon [and] Lipatti.
 As to aesthetics, I feel most close to Anton Rubinstein."

 Repertoire

 In 2006, Sokolov explained his decision to give fewer concerto performances.
 Among the adverse factors he cited were inadequate rehearsal time and that one can rarely pair with a conductor whose approach fits his own.
 He also said that by repeating his solo programs in many venues over time, he deepens his interpretations, whereas a concerto performance starts over at the first rehearsal in each engagement.

 Recordings

 Sokolov originally published on the "Opus 111" label, later acquired by Naïve Records.
+From 2012 to 2015 he published on the Melodiya label.
 Since 2015 he has been represented by Deutsche Grammophon.